Sinornithosaurus/Oculink-eGPU-Enclosure/README.md

 The cooler master bracket was probably not necessary.
 However, I want this thing to be durable and transportable, and I found that it's providing great rigidity for what I need.

 As of now I haven't screwed down a power supply, but since it's all just hardware the electronics should work fine.
-I've got some feet coming in so I'll test those too.
-After I confirm it all fits together I'll provide a link, and then look into a proper wood enclosure for the outside :)
+Once tested I'll look into a proper wood enclosure for the outside :)

 <p align="center">
   <img width="512" height="512" src="https://github.com/Sinornithosaurus/Oculink-eGPU-Enclosure/blob/main/Photos/Oculink%20eGPU%20CAD%20Capture.png">